plasticmacaroni/bg3-missables/checklist.md

 # Below Moonrise Towers
 - Enter the area under the prisons
 - Get the parasite from a corpse in the main area you drop into
-- Kill the hooked horrors and complete the area
+- Kill the hooked horrors and complete the area (you can't continue forward for now)
 # Destroyed Town
 - Find Arabella
 - Interact with the center statue puzzle to [open a pathway down](https://bg3.wiki/wiki/Sharran_Sanctuary)